WHEN AL-MAR ALLIES WITH PRENESTE’S FIBULA, THE DARKNESS SHINES

 This clue is decoded using the A=0, B=1, C=3 formula from the previous his clue plus a knowledge of chemical elements.
 This reveals a mysterious phrase that has everyone stumped.

-‘The key is on the black perched ship.’
+‘The key is hidden on a black perched ship.’

 This clue has led to all sorts of theories about where this black ship is found.